23. A GOVERNMENT IN TRUTH

 We can no longer depend on citizens who vote on the emotional appeal of candidates to choose leaders appropriate for today.
 Our government must sustain a large mixed population in a highly technical environment the population does not understand.
 Our government must be sensitive to the needs and rights (in the Constitution) of people (and even their superstitions).
 Evolution is important, but we must live and enjoy life too.

-Writing the Laws
+Writing the laws

-The government media could be graded much as we do with other products.
+The official government press could be graded much as we do with other products.
 "Certified" could mean that its editors and some of its staff are trained and schooled in factuality and propriety sufficiently to properly control its material.
 A second order of media could be marked "Approved", meaning that factuality would be its ideal, but its staff would not be schooled and trained.
 These categories could include private enterprise but would be maintained to the highest standards through licensing.

 The Lower Federal Chamber would be occupied by people selected and sent by the various state governments.
 They are the intermediates between the State Chambers and the Upper Federal Chamber.
 The Lower Chamber would be responsible for selecting the members of the Upper Chamber, and communicating the activities of the Upper Chamber to the people.
 Elected representatives should be close to the people on the State level where they can actually represent the interests of their constituents.
 These representatives would bring the will of the people to the attention of the State Chambers.
 It would be the responsibility of the State Chambers in concert with the Upper Federal Chambers to veto those wishes that are impractical and to implement the practical desires of the people as much as possible.